Local

 The Country Meadows Fire near Kennewick burned 1,700 acres in the Badger Canyon area Saturday, larger than initial estimates, according to updated information Sunday from Benton Fire District 1.

-The blaze threatened about 150 homes, burning up to the property line of several homes on the ridge top, and requiring some evacuations.
+On Saturday the blaze threatened about 150 homes, burning up to the property line of several homes on the ridge top, and requiring some evacuations.
+By Sunday people had returned to their homes but instructed to remain aware of the threat of fire.

 No homes burned, but a shop was destroyed, and fire crews were continuing to assess other buildings for damage on Sunday.
 Crews also were checking 100 feet around structures Sunday to make sure the fire was out.